Sudhanshu132/Pukale_Sudhanshu_WerkStudent_Python/README.md

     •	The script uses multiple functions to achieve the desired output in a modular and structured way.
     •	A function is used to locate and open PDF files.
 The text content of each PDF is extracted for further processing.
     •	The extract_amount function:
-        •    Extracts amounts from the PDF text.
+            Extracts amounts from the PDF text.
-        •    Converts currency values (e.g., from USD to EUR) for standardization.
+            Converts currency values (e.g., from USD to EUR) for standardization.
         The extract_date function:
-        •    Extracts and standardizes dates using the dateparser library to follow a consistent format.
+            Extracts and standardizes dates using the dateparser library to follow a consistent format.
     •	The create_dataframe function:
-        •    Creates a table-like structure with headers: File Name, Date, and Value.
+            Creates a table-like structure with headers: File Name, Date, and Value.
-        •    A loop and dictionaries are used to populate the data dynamically.
+            A loop and dictionaries are used to populate the data dynamically.
     •	The standardized data is saved in both Excel and CSV formats.
-        •The output files are stored in the same directory as the script.
+            The output files are stored in the same directory as the script.

 ## Task 3 :- Generating CSV file